 - 4. From the menu at the top of the page, select SWITCHING.
-The QOS page displays. - 5.
+The Quality of Service (QoS) page displays. - 5.
 From the menu on the left, select VLAN.
-The VLAN page displays. - In the Advanced Port-Based VLAN section, click the ACTIVATE MODE button.
-A pop-up window opens, informing you that the current VLAN settings will be lost. - 7.
-Click the CONTINUE button.
+The VLAN page displays. - 6.
+In the Advanced Port-Based VLAN section, click the ACTIVATE MODE button.

+A pop-up window opens, informing you that the current VLAN settings will be lost.